RavisriVK/Numerical-Methods/README.md

 The collaborators for the code should be mentioned at the top, in the comments.
 (Kevin Martin + Phani Jayanth for a few and Snehan for the rest).

-There are a couple of projects that you can open up and see:

 # Real Time Fluorescent Data Analysis:
 A beam of light is passed through a stream of blood cells, and forward scatter and side scatter information is recorded.
 By correlating peaks in the two data streams, we need to obtain a count of the the number of different types of blood cells.